swirlai/swirl-search/.github/pull_request_template.md

 - [ ] Bugfix (non-breaking change that solves an issue)
 - [ ] New Feature / Enhancement (non-breaking change that add or improves functionality)
 - [ ] New Feature (breaking change that is not backwards compatible and/or alters current functionality)
+- [ ] Documentation (change to product documentation or Readme.md only)

 ## PR Checklist